 Treatment for Teeth Grinding in Chapel Hill

 There is no definitive treatment for bruxism.
 At Chapel Hill Family & Cosmetic Dentistry, your therapy will depend on your oral health condition and the presence of any underlying dental concerns.
 Drs.
-Furgurson, White and Hoyle generally prefer an occlusal splint, similar to a mouthguard, that is worn during sleep to protect the teeth from grinding and clenching.
+Furgurson and White generally prefer an occlusal splint, similar to a mouthguard, that is worn during sleep to protect the teeth from grinding and clenching.